Private Taormina Etna Area Tour With Wine Tasting

-Your English-speaking driver will meet you at the Taormina, Messina, or Catania port, or at your accommodation in Messina or Catania, in a Mercedes car or van.
-This day trip is not just fascinating; it’s also good value for money.
-On this private tour, you’ll explore “The Unknown Sicily” around the Etna area.
-You’ll get to see charming Sicilian villages nestled on the slopes of the volcano, and along the way, you’ll have the chance to taste a variety of delicious Sicilian products.
+Your English-speaking driver will meet you at the Taormina, Messina or Catania port in a Mercedes car or van.
+This day trip is not only fascinating but also good value for money.
+On our private Taormina and Etna area tour, you’ll explore “The Unknown Sicily”, discovering charming Sicilian villages nestled on the slopes of the volcano.
+Along the way, you’ll enjoy a superb wine tasting and sample a variety of delicious local products.

 • Take a scenic drive through the charming villages of the Alcantara Valley, and don’t miss out on a visit to the stunning Alcantara Gorges.
 Here, you’ll find beautiful waterfalls formed by an ancient eruption of Mount Etna - just the spot to cool off during the hot summer days!